Concessions and Fee Assistance

 - Recipient must provide the notification from VACESA advising of successful application of the Long Tan Bursary.

-For more information, download the Concession Flyer (PDF File 638Kb)
+For more information, download the Concession Flyer (PDF File 29Kb)

-Students enrolled under the Skilled Capital initiative who are unable to provide a health care card may still be eligible for a concession, by providing evidence (in the form of payslips) demonstrating they are a low income earner or alternatively they may apply for financial hardship circumstances.
-Complete the CIT Apprentice & Skilled Capital Students Concession/Hardship Checklist (PDF 651Kb) and either submit via email to firstname.lastname@example.org with at least 2 recent payslips or visit into any CIT Student Services: cit.edu.au/studentservices
+Students enrolled under the Skilled Capital initiative who are unable to provide a health care card may still be eligible for a concession.
+You will need to provide evidence (in the form of payslips) demonstrating you are a low income earner or alternatively you may apply for financial hardship circumstances.
+Complete the CIT Apprentice & Skilled Capital Students Concession/Hardship Checklist (PDF 651Kb) and either submit via email to email@example.com with at least 2 recent payslips or visit into any CIT Student Services: cit.edu.au/studentservices

 Concessions do not apply to: